bboydflo/use-tetris/README.md

-# Tetris Game implemented as a custom hook
+# Tetris game logic implemented as a custom hook

 This is a fun project with the sole purpose to learn new things.
 It is a work in progress.
 Currently there are some things missing: